Kohler strikes: Strike of 1934

 Violence quickly erupted and the entire Village was closed to traffic.
 Special deputies hired by the company clashed with pickets, and huge crowds began to assemble.
 On July 27, purportedly in response to vandalism against company property, the special deputies attacked with guns and tear gas.
-Two strikers named Lee Wakefield and Harry Englemann were killed, and 47 "men, women and boys were wounded, gassed, and injured".
+Two named Lee Wakefield and Harry Englemann were killed, and 47 "men, women and boys were wounded, gassed, and injured".
 On July 29, in response to appeals by Walter and the local sheriff, 250 members of the National Guard arrived on the scene.
 Walter, who had been trapped in the main office building for 12 days, blamed the violence on outsiders and people with "communistic affiliations."

 In September, the National Labor Relations Board ruled against the Kohler Company and demanded secret, supervised elections at the plant to determine who would represent the workers, which the company union won.
 The Kohler victory was short-lived, however, for in 1935 the US Supreme Court declared the National Industrial Recovery Act unconstitutional.
 Congress soon, however, passed the Wagner Act, giving organized labor the right to organize and bargain collectively without employer interference.
 A majority of workers could now determine who would represent them; this "union shop" was the chief goal of the AFL.
 Still, the company union and the principle of "open shop" remained in effect at the Kohler Company until 1952, when the United Auto Workers (UAW) won an election.